housework-robot/main/S06_robot_side/S06E01_two_wheel_balancing_robot.md

 &nbsp;
 ## 3. Software

+The original source code is provided by [Balance_Bot_DengFOC](https://github.com/ToanTech/Balance_Bot_DengFOC).

+We rebuilt the original code to be a system consisting of 3 tiers, up_tier, core_tier and down_tier.

+1. The up_tier provides shareable services for various robots.

+   For example, the up_tier will provide wifi communication, pushing the video captured by the balancing bot's camera to the remote streaming server, and receiving commands from the remote supervisor server.

+2. The down_tier provide specific services for specific robots.

+   The down_tier handles motion control, motion status collection, sensor data collection, video capture, and audio playing services.

+3. The core_tier behaves as an workflow and dataflow organizer, to make the up_tier and the down_tier working together.

+The objectives to split the system into up-core-down tiers, are that,

+1. We will use reinforcement learning to make the robot smarter.
+In order to make it more convenient to use reinforcement learning, we will ask the down_tier to handle `obs = get_observation()`, the up_tier to handle `cmd = receive_command()`, and the core_tier to handle `action = policy(obs, cmd)`.

+2.

+Since Arduino doesn't support subfolder file structure stably, we store all the source codes in one file folder.

 Since we use a ubuntu computer, and install an Arduino IDE from scratch, the arduino compiler might be different from that one used by [Balance_Bot_DengFOC](https://github.com/ToanTech/Balance_Bot_DengFOC)'s author.